Does your website have any of these technologies or features?

 Depending upon the purpose of the cookies, the cookies can be strictly necessary and non-necessary cookies.
 The cookies without which the website will fail to function properly are called as strictly necessary or simply necessary cookies.

 The cookies which do not directly affect the functioning of the website, are called non-necessary cookies.
 They are mainly used for tracking the users' behavior on the website, analyzing the performance of the website, advertisement, etc.

 - Cookies to remember items in a shopping basket

 - Cookies used for quick loading and distribution of content

-- Google Analytics, or similar software to analyse visitors
+- Google Analytics or similar software to analyze visitors

 - Cookies that remember user preferences

 - First and third party advertising cookies

 The cookies used by a website can be found easily and requires a very little time.
 You can directly check using the developer console of any of the major browsers.
 But there are multiple tools online that not only finds the cookies that are used by a webpage but also, helps categorize them and lets you know what they are used for.
 The method described in the article is quick and easy and it should cover very nearly all if not all of the cookies your site uses.

 After you have found the cookies used on your website, the next step is to show the world how you comply with the GDPR Cookie Law.